ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 ## Packing

-When deploying, you will normally want to generate a single archive with all your classes, dependencies and resources packed together: either in a single JAR archive (also called Fat JAR) or a WAR file (Web Application Resource).
+When deploying, you will normally want to generate a single archive with all your classes, dependencies, and resources packed together: either in a single JAR archive (also called Fat JAR) or a WAR file (Web Application Resource).

 ### Fat JAR (Standalone)